 Today, we are going to talk about styling your coffee table in seven steps.
 Whether you’re looking to refresh your coffee table or maybe you’re starting from scratch, these steps are the groundwork for achieving a collected, layered style you’ll love.
 As a major focal point in the living room/family room, the coffee table is a great opportunity to express your personal style, and create visual interests while retaining the functionality.

-Step One: Ground your table with a tray to coral items and display décor.
-A tray is the key element to success when styling your table.
+Step One: Ground your table with a tray to corral items and display décor.
+A tray is a key element to success when styling your table.
 A helpful hint is to use a tray that is contrasting in color to your coffee table or has texture so it doesn’t blend in.
 Also, think about scale; if your coffee table is on the bigger side, use a larger tray so it doesn’t look lost.

 Step Two: Books are your new BFF (extra points for vintage books)!
 A trick is to use books that are either neutral in color or complementary to the color scheme you’re going for that way the overall design will look more cohesive.
 Books are also a great tool when you need to elevate an object.

 Step Three: Boxes pack a serious punch on the coffee table.
 Not only do they look great sitting on top of a stack of books, but they can be used to hide items that are not so pretty.
 Think remote controls, chargers, and gaming controllers.

 Step Four: Incorporate natural elements such as a small potted plant, fresh greenery, or flowers in a vase.
 You’ll create instant texture and dimension to your table.
 You can also use other natural elements such as rocks, shells, or sea glass to display in a bowl.

 Step Five: Introduce an object that is a bit unusual or quirky to sit on a stack of books or in the tray.
 I especially like objects that are oddly shaped or have an interesting texture for instance a sculpture, or a treasure from your travels.